 - edible flowers

-- Mix together the gingersnap crumbs and sugar, making sure to get out any lumps from the brown sugar.
+- Mix together the gingersnap crumbs and brown sugar, making sure to get out any lumps from the brown sugar.
 Drizzle in the melted butter and mix until all the crumbs are evenly saturated.
 Press the crumbs firmly and evenly into the bottom of the pan, going up the sides about an inch.

 - Bake the crust for 8 minutes.
 Set aside to cool.

-- Put the sugar in a food processor and process with the zest until the sugar is pale yellow and all the zest is incorporated.
+- Put the sugar in a food processor and process with the lemon zest until the sugar is pale yellow and all the zest is incorporated.
 This will take under a minute.

 - Beat in the sour cream and lemon juice, and then the eggs, one at a time, beating in between each addition.
 Be sure to scrape down the sides of the bowl often to get everything well incorporated.